The Basics on How to Become a CNA

 Do Nursing Assistants need to be certified?

-What job titles are similar or the same as a Nursing Assistant?
+What job titles are similar to or the same as a Nursing Assistant?

 What skills do Nursing Assistants Possess?